RCdeWit/infra/README.md

 - `port`: the port on the upstream server that exposes the service
 - `host_header`: either `domain` (default) or `upstream` (for some Synology-specific apps)
 - `public`: either `true` or `false`.
 If `true`, the reverse proxy will forward any traffic from the public internet.
-For `false`, the client must be connected to the Tailnet.
+For `false`, the client must be connected to the Tailnet and allow-listed with `IP_ALLOW_LIST`.

+> [!WARNING]
+> Private services will get a DNS record that points to the internal Tailnet IP.
+This can be circumvented by someone who runs their own DNS.
+So the reverse proxy will also check if the connecting client is on the IP_ALLOW_LIST.

 ## How to deploy